BU-ISCIII/virology_training/resources/nextflow/exercises/sarscov2_training.md

 ![ivar_multiqc](../docs/images/ivar_multiqc.png)

+Another interesting result is a table that contains all the variants per sample with the variant annotation and the lineage assigned to that sample.
+The columns of the table are:

+- SAMPLE: Sample name
+- CHROM: Reference genome chromosome identifier
+- POS: Variant's position
+- REF: Reference allele
+- ALT: Alternative allele (variant)
+- FILTER: Column indicating if the variant passed the filters.
+If all filters are passed, PASS is written in the filter column.
+If not, the filter that wasn't passed will be indicated.
+- DP: Position depth.
+- REF_DP: Ref allele depth
+- ALT_DP: Alternative allele depth
+- AF: Allele Frequency
+- GENE: Gene name in annotation file​
+- EFFECT: Effect of the variant
+- HGVS_C: Position annotation at CDS level
+- HGVS_P: Position annotation at protein level
+- HGVS_P_1LETTER: Position annotation at protein level with the aminoacid annotation in 1 letter format
+- CALLER: Variant caller used
+- LINEAGE: Lineage assigned by pangolin.

+This table can be really helpful to filter variants by lineage, or by position, so you can see the realationship between linages and variants.
+Also this table includes all the called variants, so you can also see those low frequency variants that were not included in the consensus.

 ## Statistics
 The most important results of the MultiQC report can be found in a comma separated values (csv) file (summary_variants_metrics_mqc.csv) with the most important statistics.
 This file contains the following columns: